beaujeant/beaujeant.github.io/AppSec101/cpu.md

 ### Binary object

-We've just seen that whenever an application open a file, it receive a handle instead of loading the file directly in memory.
+We've just seen that whenever an application opens a file, it receive a handle instead of loading the file directly in memory.
 Accesses and changes to the actual file are done via the handle.
 However, in some case, it is necessary to have the file in memory.
-For instance Photoshop needs to load the picture in memory so that it can display it within the application interface and perform changes (changing luminosity, contrast, adding text/shape, etc).
-Once the modifications done, the user can save the picture.
-So the application use the handle to write the actual files with the pictures loaded in memory (so it overwrite the initial picture with the new one).
+For instance, Photoshop needs to load the picture in memory so that it can display it within the application interface and perform changes (changing luminosity, contrast, adding text/shape, etc).
+Once the modifications are done, the user can save the picture.
+So the application uses the handle to write the actual files with the pictures loaded in memory (so it overwrite the initial picture with the new one).
 In this example, the binary object was a picture, but it could be many other things: image, video, sound, excel document, text file, etc.

 ### Mis-typed data

 Data in memory are pure binary.
-So if you run a program and start looking at the memory, there is not way you can know for sure the boundaries of all variables stored and their type.
-By this, I means once the application stored a variable in the memory, this variable has a meaning in the context of the function that uses it (e.g. an integer that represent the size of a file).
-The pointer to this variable will be saved somewhere and the next time the function will read the variable, it will expect a value that represent the size of a file.
+So if you run a program and start looking at the memory, there is no way you can know for sure the boundaries of all variables stored and their type.
+By this, I mean once the application stored a variable in the memory, this variable has a meaning in the context of the function that uses it (e.g. an integer that represent the size of a file).
+The pointer to this variable will be saved somewhere and the next time the function will read the variable, it will expect a value that represents the size of a file.
 But what if for some reason, in the meantime, this value has been entirely or partially overwritten with a string, e.g. "BAD".
-This would means the variable, which initially contains the size of a file, has been overwritten with the value `0x42414400`.
+This would mean the variable, which initially contains the size of a file, has been overwritten with the value `0x42414400`.

 | Byte  |    1   |    2   |    3   |    4   |
 | :---: | :----: | :----: | :----: | :----: |
 |  Hex  | `0x42` | `0x41` | `0x44` | `0x00` |
 | ASCII |  `B`   |  `A`   |  `D`   | `NULL` |

 Next time the function will access the variable, it will have no way to figure out the value has been overwritten and that the new value was initially a string.
-It will simply read it as an integer an proceed as if nothing happened.
+It will simply read it as an integer and proceed as if nothing happened.

 > __Note__: Of course, the developer could add some additional checks to verify the integrity of the data, but by default, C program will not enforce it.